j-a-n/lovelace-wallpanel/README.md

 ## Styles
-You can customize the style of every wallpanel element.
+You can customize the style of every WallPanel element.

 The most important element IDs are:
 - `wallpanel-screensaver-container`